michaelgrosner/tribeca/README.md

 Tribeca also exposes a REST API of all it's data.
 It's all the same data you would get via the Web UI, just a bit easier to connect up to via other applications.
 Visit `http://localhost:3000/data/md` for the current market data, for instance.

-### TODO
-KNOWN BUGS:
+### KNOWN BUGS:

 1. Occasionnaly trades would not be correclty cancelled.
+(Coinbase seems to cancel orders always OK; what otherexchanges fail occasionnaly?)

 2. Under EwmaBasic, when the TBP reaches 0 or the total size of the portfolio, it gets stuck there forever.

 3. Orders do not last more than a few miliseconds on OkCoin.

-TODO:
+### TODO:

 1. Add new exchanges